History of Chinese Americans in St. Louis: History

 The 2000 U.S. census said that there were 9,120 people of Chinese descent in Greater St. Louis.

-Huping Ling, author of Chinese St. Louis: From Enclave to Cultural Community, said that unofficial estimates as of 2004 ranged from 15,000 to 20,000.
+In 2004, unofficial estimates ranged from 15,000 to 20,000, according to Huping Ling, author of Chinese St. Louis: From Enclave to Cultural Community.
 She said that 1% of the population of suburban St. Louis was ethnic Chinese and that the "great majority" of the ethnic Chinese in the area lived in the suburbs, particularly those west and south of St. Louis.